Last Updated on May 1, 2023

 Is it Safe to Take a Pre-Workout When Breastfeeding?

 Pre-workouts are a well-known supplement that boosts athletic performance, energy, and physical endurance.
 However, they’re considered dietary supplements.
 Pre-workouts are taken in a powder form that is added to a bottle of water to make a sports energy drink.

 The U.S. Food and Drug Administration does not regulate dietary supplements for safety or effectiveness before they hit the shelves.
 On the other hand, they do monitor the adverse effects of dietary supplements.
 However, this is only after they are already available to the public.

 It is essential to always speak with your physician when starting a dietary supplement when pregnant or breastfeeding.

-The main concern of taking pre-workout when breastfeeding is the high caffeine content.
-Some pre-workout powders can have up to a huge 400 milligrams of caffeine!
+The main concern of taking pre-workout when breastfeeding is the high levels of caffeine content.
+Some pre-workout drink powders can have up to a huge 400 milligrams per day of caffeine!